FAQ and Checklist for New Math Majors

 - First Semester Checklist

-With your initial notification, you should have received your UIN, which you will need to log on to UIS systems, including your email.
-As you start searching for courses to take during your first semester, the Registration page will give you some registration tips and links, and direct you to create your NetID and Enterprise ID.
-You may alternately choose to go straight to Technology Services’ NetID page and develop your logon information there.
+With your initial notification of acceptance, you should have your UIN, which you will need to log on to UIS systems, and to communicate with us so that we can look up your information to better help you.
+As you start searching for courses to take during your first semester, the Registration page will give you some registration tips and links, and you will be immediately directed to create your NetID and Enterprise ID.
+You will need an activation code to set it up, which Admissions would have sent you.

 Begin using your student email as soon as possible, because official information about upcoming registration, billing, events, and other items of interest to students will be sent out on the student distribution lists.

-In your first semester here, you must sign up for MAT 330, the entrance assessment.
-It’s not a course, although you sign up for it in the course registration system, so it won’t add to your overall course load.
+In your first semester here, most of you will sign up for MAT 330, the entrance assessment.
+However, if you don’t have all three of your calculus prerequisites done, you should wait until you have completed them to sign up for this.
+The entrance assessment is not a course, although you sign up for it in the course registration system, so it won’t add to your overall course load.
 It is a test which you take and submit once.
 This is the only math course in the schedule you will sign up for as a credit/no credit option.
 Everything else you must take for a letter grade.
-If you have entered the program without having your 3 semesters of calculus prerequisites completed, you should contact the dept. chair or the online coordinator before signing up for MAT 330; we will probably want to have you take this assessment a little later.

 Students who were registered for classes in the preceding semester may start registering a week earlier.
 Don’t wait too long—the online courses are popular and will fill up quickly.